- 1 Sep 2020

 Local authorities may wish to work with their champions boards or other groups of care experienced young people to coproduce approaches, interventions or activities which could be funded in line with the guidance above.

-Outcomes, Impact and measurements
+Outcomes, impact and measurements

 Measures should reflect the strategic decisions taken around how the funding is used and local authorities should agree the mechanisms which best illustrate impact on attainment.
 Measures for individual children should also be included in the child or young person's plan.
 These can be quantitative or qualitative measures, for example capturing the experiences and feedback from care experienced children and young people, or through the Chief Social Work Officer Reports.
 A key consideration and focus in 2020/21 should involve strategic planning to ensure the sustainability of the plans in place to support care experienced children and young people.

-The Scottish Government will use a range of measures to determine improvements in educational outcomes.
+We will use a range of measures to determine improvements in educational outcomes.
 Nationally published data, such as the annual Educational Outcomes for Scotland's Looked after Children statistics will be one specific resource for considerations on measuring impact.
 Improved school attendance, evidence of better engagement with education, or specific improvement in relation to a specific action in the child's plan or education support plan would also be useful measures of evaluation.

 The National Improvement Framework and Improvement Plan is designed to help us deliver the twin aims of excellence and equity; galvanising efforts and aligning our collective improvement activities across all partners in the education system to address our key priorities.
-At national level, this Improvement Plan summarises the key evidence and identifies both ongoing and new improvement activity that the Scottish Government will be taking forward or supporting at national level.
+At national level, this Improvement Plan summarises the key evidence and identifies both ongoing and new improvement activity that we will be taking forward or supporting at national level.
 These plans will play an important role in measuring ongoing activity and the impact of this work stream.